Kong/kong-pongo/README.md

 * **Redis** key-value store
   - Enable it with `--redis`
-  - From within the environment the Redis instance is available at `redis:6379`
   - The Redis version is controlled by the `REDIS` environment variable
+  - From within the environment the Redis instance is available at `redis:6379`, but from the test specs it should be accessed by using the `helpers.redis_host` field, and port `6379`, to keep it portable to other test environments.
+Example:
+    ```shell
+    local helpers = require "spec.helpers"
+    local redis_host = helpers.redis_host
+    local redis_port = 6379
+    ```

 * **Squid** (forward-proxy)
   - Enable it with `--squid`